hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 # Requirements

-* Deploy: existing Internet/kernels
+* Deploy on existing Internet
+* No kernel modifications required
-* user space, not root
+* No root permissions required
+* Only widely-available APIs required
 * Choices for congestion, retransmit, etc.
 * Single firewall-traversal mechanism, multiple transport semantics
 * Multiple interfaces for each endpoint